 Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interest rates.
-The Company had no long term borrowings with variable rates as well as fixed rates during March 31, 2023 and March 31, 2022
+The Company has no borrowings (excluding lease liabilities) during March 31, 2024 and March 31, 2023.